EwaldBorger/AdventOfCode2025/readme.md

 I then asked if it could give me the actual sub problems, it could not at first.
 I then gave it the 4 right most problems and asked for the fifth.
 It delivered.

+## Day 7

+### Part 1 ⭐ 1490

+Yeah, pretty straight forward.
+I went for keeping a list of beam positions and then checking each line if they hit a splitter.
+First misread that I needed to output the number of beams :D

+### Part 2 ⭐

+Ah, need to rewrite to something recursive.
+Smells like a path finding algorithm, I'm just not good at remembering algorithms... oh well :shrug:.

 ## Runtimes

 | Puzzle | Tries me | Tries gemini | Runtime me | Runtime gemini |